 \section{Implementation Details}

 In \cref{sec:prelim}, we introduced our method in an abstract manner.
-Now, in \cref{sec:impl-init} through \cref{sec:impl-confadapt} we provide details about the actual implementation of our training and inference scheme. \Cref{fig:explainer-tok-masking,fig:explainer-block-mask-roll,fig:explainer-block-mask-vark} are rendered in support of components of our implementation that are most succinctly described using visuals such as attention patterns and input tokenization and masking.
+Now, in \cref{sec:impl-tok-mask} through \cref{sec:impl-confadapt} we provide details about the actual implementation of our training and inference scheme; complete details can be found in \cref{app:impl-exp-details} including a formal procedure in \cref{alg:singleshot-online-train-step}. \Cref{fig:explainer-tok-masking,fig:explainer-block-mask} are rendered in support of components of our implementation that are most succinctly described using visuals such as attention patterns and input tokenization and masking.